cmerino15/translate/readme.md

 # Todo

-1. Allow the user to limit the languages used
+1. Allow the user to limit the languages used\
-2. Return results to terminal

 * I created this program because I found it tedious to keep opening google translate over and over again
 * I hope you find it as helpful as I did